 Arts Management Courses

 The Museum Management class in the Arts Management program is a great addition to public history studies.
 The class teaches students about issues facing managers of museums, such as earned income, how to run a successful museum shop, and social media.
 The class really gives public history students a perspective on the overall operation of a museum.

 You likely already know about using Craigslist for finding a place to live.
-There are a number of other search tools you can explore online, including one provided by the Washington Post.
-A lot of apartments and rooms for rent become available in July or August, so keep looking and do not despair.
+However, there are a number of other search tools you can explore online, including the Washington Post, Zillow, and Apartments.com.
+A lot of apartments and rooms for rent become available late in the summer, so keep looking and do not despair.

 AU also has a website for off-campus housing options and availability.
 This resource is only for the AU community, so it has a more selective listing.

 Lastly, ask your friends and family if they hear of any openings.
 You might be surprised what turns up by word of mouth.